 Apple Tree picnic area is a popular waterfront rest spot, but it’s also the beginning of the Berowra walking track.
 Find access to parking, a café and toilets here.

+Bobbin Head Information Centre is closed until further notice to protect the health and safety of our visitors and staff.
+You can still contact us by phone or email for information.
 Visit historic Bobbin Head Information Centre for information on walking, picnicking and the Aboriginal culture of Ku-ring-gai National Park, a short drive from Sydney.

+Kalkari Discovery Centre will be closed until further notice.
 Walk the Kalkari Discovery Centre’s easy Discovery trail to learn more about Ku-ring-gai’s native species, Aboriginal history and network of bushwalks.

 d’Albora Marinas at Akuna Bay in the Cowan/Hawkesbury River system, offers wet berths, boat hire, hardstand, public boat ramp, function centre, fishing and picturesque barbecue spots.